-^{45.} See id. § 16918 ("[E]ach jurisdiction shall make available on the Internet . . . all
+^{45.} See id. § 16918 ("[E]ach jurisdiction shall make available on the Internet ... all

 To an extent, this effort by Congress should be taken as a welcome development.
-To be sure, its new effort to classify is predicated on a single, static factor, prior offense seriousness, and thus risks vast overinclusiveness compared to the "offender-based" approaches of Massachusetts and other states.
-In ordaining this approach, Congress presumably felt that the seriousness of the prior offense, in itself, is predictive of recidivism, a probabilistic inference plainly subject to dispute.
-However, the AWA's attempt at differentiation, while modest, is positive inasmuch as it shows some reservation over the prevailing one-size-fits-all approach of sex offender policy.
+To be sure, its new effort to classify is predicated on a single. static factor, prior offense seriousness, and thus risks vast over-"offender-based" inclusiveness compared the approaches to of Massachusetts and other states.
+In ordaining this approach, Congress presumably felt that the seriousness of the prior offense, in itself, is predictive of recidivism, a probabilistic inference plainly subject to dispute.46 However, the AWA's attempt at differentiation, while modest, is positive inasmuch as it shows some reservation over the prevailing onesize-fits-all approach of sex offender policy.

-Moreover, for the first time, Congress has recognized the need to study the question of how best to effectuate registration and notification, requiring, inter alia, that in the coming months the U.S. Attorney General produce a study of the "efficiency and effectiveness" of risk versus offense-based regimes.47
+Moreover, for the first time, Congress has recognized the need to study the question of how best to effectuate registration and notification, requiring, inter alia, that in the coming months the U.S. Attorney General produce a study of the "efficiency and effectiveness" of risk versus offensebased regimes.47

 Inherent in the AWA, however, is another federalism-based difficulty.
 In addition to prescribing standards and requirements that conflict with state laws in many respects, for instance subjecting certain adjudicated juveniles to registration and notification, imposing a short three-day window to register, and requiring in-person registration verification, the AWA mandates that states employ its offense-based, tier approach.
-The majority of states using an undifferentiated offense-based approach will need to enact more refined laws that draw distinctions consistent with the AWA, if information about each sex offender in the registry.").
+The majority of states using an undifferentiated offense-based approach will need to enact more refined laws that draw distinctions consistent with the AWA, if